 SectionName ValueName Value type Sample value Description Zone%d HKCU DisplayName String Local intranet The friendly name of the zone.
 Description String This zone is for all websites that are found on the user's intranet.
 A longer, friendly description of the zone.
-Icon String explorer.exe#100 The string is composed of CurrentLevel Numeric 66816 An integer denoting the default security level for URL actions in this zone.
+Icon String explorer.exe#100 The string is composed of binary># <resource id=""> pointing to the icon for the zone.</resource> CurrentLevel Numeric 66816 An integer denoting the default security level for URL actions in this zone.
 For more information, see [MSDN-SECZONES].
 Flags Numeric 323 An integer conveying additional behavioral parameters for this zone.
 For more information, see [MSDN-SECZONES].
 Action%d Hexadecimal: Numeric 1201:1 The string <urlaction>:<level>.
 Conveys a new security level for this URL action in this zone.</level></urlaction> MinLevel Numeric 3 An integer denoting the minimum security level for all URL actions in this zone.
 RecommendedLevel Numeric 3 An integer denoting the recommended security level for this zone.
 Mapping%d URL A URL that maps to this zone.
 Zone%d HKLM DisplayName String Trusted sites The friendly name of the zone.
 Description String This zone contains websites that the user trusts not to damage the user's computer and files.
 A longer, friendly description of the zone.
-Icon String explorer.exe#100 The string is composed of CurrentLevel Numeric 69632 An integer denoting the default security level for URL actions in this zone.
+Icon String explorer.exe#100 The string is composed of binary># <resource id=""> pointing to the icon for the zone.</resource> CurrentLevel Numeric 69632 An integer denoting the default security level for URL actions in this zone.
 Flags Numeric 71 An integer conveying